aws-powertools/powertools-lambda-python/docs/core/logger.md

 You can use any of the following built-in JMESPath expressions as part of [inject_lambda_context decorator](#setting-a-correlation-id).

-!!! note "Escaping necessary for the `-` character"
+???+ note "Note: Escaping necessary for the `-` character"
     Any object key named with `-` must be escaped, for example **`request.headers."x-amzn-trace-id"`**.

 Name | Expression | Description